 - 4.2.4 See section 5.2 for a discussion of the implications of these assessments and recommendations for improvement. - 4.2.5 It should be noted that it may be appropriate to appraise a further, 7th strategy, at a later date in which the borough's growth targets are only partially achieved.
-At this Issues and Options stage, it was assumed that the targets could be met by finding enough suitable and available land.
-If this approach is revealed to be unrealistic once sites have been assessed, an alternative approach whereby neighbouring boroughs accept a certain degree of growth, may be explored.
-The details of such an approach would be considered at preferred options stage or beyond.
+At this Issues and Options stage, it was assumed that the targets could be met by finding enough suitable and available land. - 4.2.6 It was not deemed appropriate to appraise an option in which neighbouring authorities take some of the growth required in the Borough in the form of either discrete sites or a joint garden village as neighbouring authorities do not have capacity and thus the option would not be deliverable.